stingray127/portfolio/Electrical/README.md

 - Troubleshooted new boards to find an incorrectly mapped port breakout and fixed the issue
 - Used Eagle to respin the old board layout and achieved a 30% size reduction while adding functionality

+This happened during my BU RISE high school summer program.
+I was working for Dr. Dupont in the Pediatric Cardiac Bioengineering Lab to reverse engineer a PCB that they were using for a surgical implant robot.

+They had a few of the boards, but they had lost the schematics and digital design files for the board and wanted me to recreate the design so they could build more in the future if necessary.

+I had to identify part numbers, lookup datasheets, check pinouts, and follow PCB traces under a magnifier.
+I was able to identify the power, wireless, MCU, and sensor sections of the board, recreate the schematic and board layout in Eagle, and send out the design for fabrication, in 4 weeks.
+This was the first time I had touched anything related to PCB design.

+I also managed to squeeze in some improvements.
+A 30% board footprint reduction was achieved, a DPDT switch was integrated for the sensor in case it was soldered backwards, and screw in power terminals were added for robust operation.